dementia5/Persuasion-RPG/README.md

 📎
 ## CORE FEATURES

+**Unlock the power of words with your Persuasion skill!**

+The Persuasion skill lets you break through a suspect’s defenses, uncover hidden truths, and even hypnotize your way to secret backstories, clues, or powerful buffs.
+Use your insight, charm, and timing in a unique minigame—success can calm the most dangerous minds, reveal vital evidence, or grant you a crucial edge.
+Master the art of persuasion and shape the fate of your investigation!

 **Unravel the Mystery with Dynamic Deduction!**

 Every playthrough of Persuasion features a fully interactive deduction chart, letting you track suspects’ motives, means, alibis, relationships, and more.
 No two investigations are ever the same—each time you play, the culprit is randomly assigned new motives, secrets, and opportunities.
 Piece together clues, interrogate suspects, and watch your deduction tree grow as you uncover the tangled web of lies and hidden truths.
 With every motive, means, and alibi shuffled for each case, your path to justice is always fresh, challenging, and deeply rewarding.